Lemon Lush is a creamy, delicious layered dessert. It consists of a homemade shortbread crust, a rich cream cheese layer, and a velvety lemon layer.

 - Cream Cheese: Use regular cream cheese, not Neufchâtel.

 - Lemon Zest: Use fresh lemon zest.
-Use a micro planer and only zest the yellow part of the peel.
+Use a microplaner and zest only the yellow part of the peel.
 The white part is too bitter.

 - Lemon Juice: Use fresh lemon juice.

-- Powdered Sugar: A.K.A confectioners sugar.
+- Powdered Sugar: A.K.A. confectioners’ sugar.

 - Heavy Whipping Cream: Adds the perfect richness to the cream cheese layer.